The ability to respond quickly to leads can seriously influence a business’s success.

 - Healthcare – Under 10 minutes is ideal, though the average is 2 hours and 5 minutes; urgency is key for patient inquiries.

-- Telecommunications – 16 minutes to ensure customer satisfaction for service inquiries.
+- Telecommunications – 16 minutes for customer satisfaction for service inquiries.

 - Small company (1–300 employees) – 48 minutes